Home Toxic Exposure Military Base Water Contamination Fort Benning Water Contamination Lawsuit

-Dangerous, toxic chemicals were discovered in the water at Fort Benning.
+Testing has found potentially dangerous chemicals in the water at Fort Benning, including PFAS and lead.
 Some individuals who lived or worked there have reported severe health problems.
 Research is ongoing to evaluate possible risks.

 If you or a loved one were exposed, then developed a related illness, you may have legal options.
-Contact us today for a free, no-obligation consultation to learn more.
+You can request a free, no-obligation consultation to learn more.

 Key Takeaways

-- Some studies have linked the hazardous substances found on base to various cancers and other illnesses.
+• Some studies have associated the hazardous substances found on base with various cancers and other illnesses.
 Research is ongoing.

-- Contamination was mainly a threat to military families, veterans, and civilians who lived on or near the base at the time of the contamination.
+• Contamination may have posed a risk to military families, veterans, and civilians who lived on or near the base during the exposure period.

 To better understand the issue at Fort Benning, let’s look at the history of the contamination.
 Then, let’s examine how it happened and what’s been done about it.